Senior Resources » Top 10 Groovy Artists & Bands from the 60s That Made Pop Culture History

 The Beatles

 Often regarded as the most influential band of all time, this English rock quartet needs no introduction.
 It took only four years for the Beatles to achieve international success, launching the British Invasion that took the United States by storm.
-The Beatles are still the best-selling musical act of all time, a testament to the strength of their discography.
-With so many timeless hits like “Hey Jude” and “In My Life”, it’s not difficult to see they continue to capture the hearts of new fans to this day.
+The Beatles are still the best-selling musical act of all time.
+With so many timeless hits like “Hey Jude” and “In My Life”, it’s not hard to see why!

 Bob Dylan

-When Bob Dylan dropped out of college and moved to New York in 1960, he probably didn’t expect to become one of the most influential and celebrated singer-songwriters of all time.
+When Bob Dylan dropped out of college and moved to New York in 1960, he probably didn’t expect to become one of the most celebrated singer-songwriters of all time.
 By the autumn of 1961, he’d signed a contract with Columbia Records and adopted his stage name.
-While many people considered Dylan the voice of their generation—crafting songs full of anti-war themes—the man himself felt uncomfortable with the title.
+While many people considered Dylan the voice of their generation, the man himself felt uncomfortable with the title.
 “I think of myself more as a song and dance man, y’know,” he once stated in 1965.

 Elvis Presley